Matrisome/MatriCom/README.md

 ### Filters
 A set of query inclusivity filters (filters for model maximization, exclusion list and homomeric interactions), as well as custom algorithms is then applied.
 This avoids reporting "impossible" partners (e.g., collagen subunits produced by different cells) and to further remove redundancies and ease interpretation.
 All these filters can be turned on and off by the user (Figure 2 C).

-* **Maximize model.** The Omnibus database was curated from multiple sources, therefore the analysis may return duplicate entries of the same interaction with different reliability scores.
+* **Maximize model.** The MatricomDB database was curated from multiple sources, therefore the analysis may return duplicate entries of the same interaction with different reliability scores.
 Selecting the **Maximize model** option will only return interactions with the highest reliability score in case of duplicates.
 This filter also excludes "reciprocal duplicates" (inverted entries), effectively removing one of the pairs in the situation where _GENE1_ ⮂ _GENE2_ between Population-A ⮂ Population-B and _GENE2_ ⮂ _GENE1_ between Population-B ⮂ Population-A occur in the results.
 By default, this filter is active.

 * **Use exclusion list.** Various multimeric matrisome proteins cannot be produced by the cooperation of multiple, different cell populations, e.g. collagen or laminin multimers must be assembled within a single cell prior to secretion to the extracellular space.
 Selecting the **Use exclusion list** option, any of these multimers resulting from heterocellular interactions are removed from ther results.
 By default, this filter is active.